mrjeoffrey/sandbox/README.md

 - `render` with `res.render` if we have a template engine where it can render an html template and we can place variables inside
     - template examples:
     - PUG (weird syntax, normally we use handlebars or EJS)
-- `file` - which points to files
+- `sendFile` - which points to files

-### How to use `file` method?
+### i.
+How to use `sendFile` method?

-To use the `file` method for your response, you need to bring import `path` into your server file by typing
+To use the `file` method for your response, you need to import `path` into your server file by typing

     const path = require("path");

-With that command, the code should now look like this**:
+> CODE CHECK: With that command, the code should now look like this **:

     // Imports express package
     const express = require("express");